g8os/EFBD/docs/nbd/building.md

-# Building your NDB Server
+# Building your NBD Server

 The below documentation uses a Docker container with JumpScale 8.2 installed, as documented in the [Jumpscale/developer](https://github.com/Jumpscale/developer) GitHub repository.